 Owners that feed too much or feed too rich of a diet during the puppy stage can cause them to gain weight faster than their bones can handle, which can lead to orthopedic problems as they get older.
 Routine vet visits can also help ensure early detection of any joint related concerns.

 This is especially important for your dog's long-term health, as well-developed muscles around their joints will actually help to reduce the load joints have to bear themselves.
 This goes hand in hand with maintaining a healthy weight for your dog.
 Obesity can put strain on their joints resulting in faster wear and tear.
 Keeping your dog trim not only helps prevent issues from occurring, but can also help alleviate discomfort for dogs already experiencing joint concerns.

 Consider a Joint Supplement.

 At MVP, we know our dogs are family, and we want to ensure they’re happy, healthy, and comfortable.
 We believe starting your pup on a joint supplement can help keep your dog moving fluid and comfortably throughout all stages of life.
 Some of the best ingredients to look for in a joint supplement include glucosamine, chondroitin sulfate, MSM, and Hyaluronic Acid to help maintain joint cartilage and connective tissues.
-Our canine supplements are formulated with these key ingredients to target joint health and offered as chewable tablets and meal form.
-Learn more about MVP’s Fido-Flex HA tablets and Fido-Flex HA meal.
+Our canine supplements are formulated with these key ingredients to target joint health and offered as new soft chews and meal form.
+Learn more about MVP’s Fido-Flex HA soft chews and Fido-Flex HA meal.